Fordi/how-to-c/how-to-c.md

 * [Benchmarking fun with calloc() and zero pages (2007)]
 * [Copy-on-write in virtual memory management]

-I still stand by my recommendation of always using `calloc()` for most common scenarios of 2016 (assumption: x64 target platforms, human-sized data, not including human genome-sized data).
-Any deviations from "expected" drag us into the pit of despair of "domain knowledge," which are words we shan't speak this day.
+All that said, we maintain that the best practice is to always use `calloc()` for most common scenarios of 2016.

-Subnote: The pre-zero'd memory delivered to you by `calloc()` is a one-shot deal.
+Side Note: The pre-zero'd memory delivered to you by `calloc()` is a one-shot deal.
 If you `realloc()` your `calloc()` allocation, the grown memory extended by realloc is *not* new zero'd out memory.
 Your grown allocation is filled with whatever regular uninitialized contents your kernel provides.
 If you need zero'd memory after a realloc, you must manually `memset()` the extent of your grown allocation.

-#### Never memset (if you can avoid it)
+#### Avoid memset

-Never `memset(ptr, 0, len)` when you can statically initialize a structure (or array) to zero (or reset it back to zero by assigning from an in-line compound literal or by assigning from a global zero'd out structure).
+Never `memset(ptr, 0, len)` when you can statically initialize a structure (or array) to zero (or reset it back to zero by assigning from an in-line compound literal or by assigning from a global zero'd out structure; see above).

 Though, `memset()` is your only choice if you need to zero out a struct including its padding bytes (because `{0}` only sets defined fields, not undefined offsets filled by padding).

+#### Comments

+Comments are useful for documenting the functionality of your code, however, they have an important other function.

+This document describes what we consider to be best practices for C code, however, there are _always_ exceptions.
+When you need to deviate from standards, it's important - for other developers, and for the "you" of next week/month/year - to put a comment in your code explaining why this was required.

+Generally speaking, comments should not be used to hide code from the compiler
+- at least, not from within a source repository.
+Old code is already preserved in the source repository, so commented-out code only serves as a distraction.
+It's better to just delete commented-out code before committing.

 Learn More
 ----------